Planning a Red Hat Process Automation Manager installation

 Every Red Hat Process Automation Manager release is certified on a variety operating systems, JVMs, web browsers, and database combinations.
 Red Hat provides both production and development support for supported and tested configurations in both physical and virtual environments, according to your subscription agreement.
 See the following pages for information about supported configurations and version numbers:

 Red Hat Process Automation Manager 7.3 is available for the following application platforms:

 - Red Hat JBoss EAP

 - Oracle WebLogic Server

 - IBM WebSphere Application Server

 Red Hat JBoss Enterprise Application Platform (Red Hat JBoss EAP) 7.2 is a certified implementation of the Java Enterprise Edition 7 (Java EE 7) full and web profile specifications.
 Red Hat JBoss EAP provides preconfigured options for features such as high availability, clustering, messaging, and distributed caching.
 It also enables users to write, deploy, and run applications using the various APIs and services that Red Hat JBoss EAP provides.

 You can install both Business Central and Process Server in a single Red Hat JBoss EAP instance.
 However, in production environments you should install them in separate instances.

 Red Hat JBoss Web Server is an enterprise-ready web server designed for medium and large applications, based on Tomcat.
 Red Hat JBoss Web Server provides organizations with a single deployment platform for Java Server Pages (JSP) and Java Servlet technologies, PHP, and CGI.

-You can install Process Server and the headless Process Automation Manager controller on Red Hat Web Server 5.1.0.
+You can install Process Server and the headless Process Automation Manager controller on Red Hat Web Server 5.0.1 and higher.